 The organic logo gives a coherent visual identity to EU produced organic products sold in the EU.
 This makes it easier for EU based consumers to identify organic products and helps farmers to market them across all EU countries.

 The organic logo can only be used on products that have been certified as organic by an authorised control agency or body.
 This means that they have fulfilled strict conditions on how they are produced, transported and stored.

 Organic farming after 2022

 Organic farming is a fast growing area in EU agriculture, which is a direct result of increased consumer interest in organic products.
-In response to the challenges posed by this rapid expansion and in order to provide an effective legal framework for the industry, the EU has passed new legislation.
+In response to the challenges posed by this rapid expansion, and in order to provide an effective legal framework for the industry, the EU has passed new legislation.
 Due to the complexity and importance of the secondary legislation under preparation, its entry into force was postponed by one year, from 1 January 2021 to 1 January 2022.
 The postponement was originally requested by EU countries, the European Parliament, non-EU countries, and other stakeholders.

 Examples of the changes that will be made under the new organic legislation include:

 - a strengthening of the control system, helping to build further consumer confidence in the EU organics system;

 - new rules for producers which will make it easier for smaller farmers to convert to organic production;

 - new rules on imported organics to ensure that all organic products sold in the EU are of the same standard;

 - a greater range of products that can be marketed as organic.